Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-What is a Pap smear?
+What do I need to know about a Pap smear?

 How do I prepare for a Pap smear?

 The best time to schedule the test is right after your period stops.
 Do not have a Pap smear during your monthly period.
-Do not have intercourse or put anything in your vagina for 24 hours before your test.

 What will happen during a Pap smear?

-How often do I need a Pap smear?
+How often do I need to get a Pap smear?

-- Positive test result for the human papillomavirus (HPV)
+- Positive HPV test result

 - A weak immune system